Small-Cap Mutual Funds

 - Reach your Financial Goals with Best Small Cap Funds

-As per the circular issued by the Securities Exchange Board of India (SEBI), In order to be classified as a small-cap company the following criteria will have to be met.
+As per the circular circulated by the Securities Exchange Board of India (SEBI), to be named as a small-cap company the following criteria will have to be met.

 - Rank 251 and below in terms of total market capitalization

 - Keeping at least 65% of assets in small-cap equity and equity instruments

 - Market Cap within Rs.
 10 Crore -Rs.
 100 crore